wp-plugins/spider-invasion/readme.txt

 Spiders invade your oldest posts.
 The older the post, the more spiders you get!

-Spiders are showing up at random locations on your web page as your post get older.
+Spiders are showing up at random locations on your web page as your post gets older.

 Demo page & Blog: http://www.mendoweb.be/blog/wordpress-plugin-spider-invasion/